CatOnComputer/things/wwhf-2023-badge/README.md

 ## What's Needed
 ### Hardware
 - WWHF 2023 Badge you want to program
-- USB A to Micro-B Sync/Data Cable, *one of these:*
+- USB A to Micro-B Sync/Data Cable, *looks like one of these:*

 ![usb-micro-b.png](files/usb-micro-b.png)